Hierarchical Bayesian CMB Component Separation with the No-U-Turn Sampler: Algorithm Validation

-where $k$ denotes the $k^{\mathrm{th}}$ posterior sample.
-The mean value within each multipole bin was taken as the noise bias.
-The mean CMB power spectrum estimate was then given by the power spectrum estimated from the mean CMB $Q/U$ amplitude maps, minus the estimated noise bias.
-The covariance matrix was estimated by calculating the power spectra of $1000$ signal plus noise simulations.
+where $k$ denotes the $k^{\mathrm{th}}$ posterior sample and $j\in\{1,2\}$ denotes the relevant data-split.
+The covariance matrix was then estimated by calculating the power spectra of $1000$ signal plus noise simulations.
 For the signal simulations we generated $1000$ realizations of the theoretical input CMB power spectrum to account for cosmic variance.

-The $E$-mode power spectrum is obtained with high accuracy, confirming the overall fidelity of the component separation algorithm.
+The $E$-mode power spectrum is obtained with high accuracy for $\ell\geq 30$, confirming the overall fidelity of the component separation algorithm.
 The recovery of the $B$-mode power spectrum is more challenging, given this signal is significantly weaker than the $E$-mode signal and potentially sub-dominant to foregrounds over most of the sky, at all frequencies.
-It can be seen that when using a complete pooling model the recovered $B$-mode power spectrum contains large scale foreground residuals, biasing the power spectrum high.
-This is despite a more aggressive mask being applied when estimating power spectra for the complete pooling model.
+It can be seen that when using a complete pooling model the recovered $B$-mode power spectrum contains large-scale foreground residuals, biasing the power spectrum high.
 In real experimental applications one could attempt to mitigate this by applying even more aggressive Galactic emission masks, although this comes at the cost of increasing the uncertainty in the recovered power spectra.
+For multipoles $\ell<30$ we can see that the apparent residuals in the $B$-mode power spectrum are reduced when using the hierarchical model.
+However, as discussed above, the pseudo-$C_\ell$ estimates at these multipoles become sub-optimal, demonstrated clearly here by the negative point estimates obtained for the $E$-mode bandpowers in the $10\leq\ell<20$ bin.

-To quantify this bias, we can study the tensor-to-scalar ratio constraints that would be obtained from these power spectra.
+To quantify the impact of foreground residuals in the $B$-mode power spectrum, we can study the tensor-to-scalar ratio constraints that would be obtained from these power spectra for $\ell\geq30$.
 To do this we approximate the likelihood for the CMB power spectra as a multivariate Gaussian,

 The $\tilde{C}_{\ell}$ are the binned power spectra or bandpowers, with $\tilde{C}_{\ell}^{\mathrm{th}}$ being the corresponding theoretical bandpowers, and $\Sigma$ is the bandpower covariance matrix.
 The sum here runs over the effective $\ell$ values for each bin.
 It is worth noting that, in general, the CMB likelihood is non-Gaussian.
 However, for the higher multipoles we consider here the power spectrum estimates are formed by averaging over the individual $a_{\ell m}$'s corresponding to a given multipole, justifying the use of the Gaussian approximation through the central limit theorem.